LonamiWebs/Telethon/README.rst

   ⭐️ Thanks **everyone** who has starred the project, it means a lot!

 |logo| **Telethon** is an asyncio_ **Python 3**
-MTProto_ library to interact with Telegram_'s API.
+MTProto_ library to interact with Telegram_'s API as a user or through a bot account (bot API alternative).

 .. important::